 Just 1km away from the Nandi is the famed Veerabhadra Swamy Temple.
 Another question would be who built the Lepakshi temple?
-Well, the temple dates back to 1583, and was built by brothers Viranna and Virupanna during the Vijayanagara period.
+Well, the temple dates back to 1583 and was built by brothers Viranna and Virupanna during the Vijayanagara period.
 Thus this magnificent temple is a perfect example of the Vijayanagara style of architecture.
-The temple is primarily dedicated to Lord Veerabhadra (Siva), but also have idols of Lord Ganesha, Nandi and Lakshmi.
+The temple is primarily dedicated to Lord Veerabhadra (Siva), but also has idols of Lord Ganesha, Nandi, and Lakshmi.

-At the entrance to the temple, we have keep our shoes away and wash our feet.
-You can tip the guy who takes cares of your shoes.
+At the entrance to the temple, we have to keep our shoes away and wash our feet.
+You can tip the guy who takes care of your shoes.
 There are a lot of monkeys at the entrance, so take care of your belongings!

 Some of the most interesting sights inside the temple would be the Nagalinga, the hanging pillar and the Durga padam.